cjdelisle/cjdns/doc/Whitepaper.md

 ### 2) Hello Packet

-If the "Session State" field is equal to the one or two, the packet is a Hello Packet or a repeated Hello Packet.
+If the "Session State" field is equal to zero or one, the packet is a Hello Packet or a repeated Hello Packet.
 If no connection is present, one MAY be established and the recipient MAY send a Key Packet in response but it is RECOMMENDED that he wait until he has data to send first.
 A node who has sent a